cyborgsage/reddit-nlp-strategy/README.md

 The model did well classifying the sentiment of comments based on VADER.
 The alternative to using VADER labeling as my target would be manual labeling comments in a couple of 100k entry datasets.
 I ended up actually doing this for a 1000 comment random sample of AMC data.
 Given the evolving lingo as well as the sarcasm and context involved with each comment, there is no fool proof method including manual labeling.
 While I was reading the comments, I found myself between sentiments at times, often even considering all 3.
 The involvement of VADER in the bigger picture proves to be useful and reliable.
 I was able to reach 75% accuracy training a XGBoost classifier on the 100k comment dataset that included all the VADER labels.
 This can be found in [this notebook](./appendix/AMC_modeling.ipynb).
 Detailed EDA into the VADER labeled 100k comment dataset can be found [here](./appendix/AMC_EDA.ipynb).

-Through iterative modeling, I was able to test out random forest, naive bayes, decision tree, and XGBoost.
-Naive Bayes did great, reaching 57% accuracy.
-VADER came up with 47% and random chance would have been 33% as there are 3 categories.
-The best use of this model is to predict the sentiment of AMC comments.
-I deployed the model to a dashboard where can mess around with the hyperparameters and see what score they would get.
 Given the context of the business problem, a financial product based on NLP designed with the stakeholder as well as the broader audience is in my opinion the best way at this time to profit from the information on wallstreetbets.
 This financial product is an ETF named RSAH (reddit sentiment analysis holdings).
 It holds the top 10 most mentioned tickers on WSB for the past 30d period.
 The ETF will be rebalanced monthly with proprietary weighting.

 Deployed my Streamlit app with Heroku [here](https://amcsentimentanalysis.herokuapp.com/).